 - Be cautious when opening wine bottles and carbonated drinks.

-- Always wear eye protection when using weed trimmer and lawn mower.
+- Always wear eye protection when using a weed trimmer and lawn mower.

 - To avoid sports-related eye injuries, athletes who wear contact lenses must wear eye protection.

 Eye care is important as blurry vision or, even worse, permanent vision loss can be traumatizing and life-changing.
 To ensure good eye health, we must eat a well-balanced diet with plenty of fruits and vegetables.
 By maintaining a healthy body weight, we should also avoid diseases that affect our eyesight, such as diabetes and hypertension.
 We can do so through regular physical exercise and avoiding smoking.